grammyjs/link-checker/README.md

 So for checking if the anchor is present, we fetch the content using the GitHub Content REST API.
 And that is why we need a GitHub access token.
 If you only have a few such links, then you most likely don’t need the token.

-For each repositories, `ceil(branches / 100)` number of API calls and for each file, an additional API call for the content is used.
+For each repositories, `ceil(branches / 100)` number of API calls and for each file, an additional API call for the content, is made.

+GitHub API root URL can also be changed if you prefer, by setting the `GITHUB_API_ROOT` environment variable.

 ### Launching in Debug Mode